Welcome to Helen Zia’s Official Website

-After twelve years of research and writing involving hundreds of interviews about this untold exodus, Last Boat out of Shanghai is coming soon, to be published by Ballantine/Random House.
+After twelve years of research and writing involving hundreds of interviews about this untold exodus, Last Boat out of Shanghai is now on sale, published by Ballantine/Random House.

 Last Boat out of Shanghai is based on the dramatic, real-life stories of a generation caught up in the mass rush out of Shanghai in the wake of China’s 1949 Communist Revolution, with startling parallels to the struggles faced by emigrants today.